wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Highly Customizable UI**: Configurable; 10-20 Session History slots, 2-10 file slots, Session Log 400-550px height, 2-8 Lines of input.
 - **Afterthought Countdown**: If, =>10 lines then 5s or 5-10 lines then 3s or <5 lines then 1s, wait for you to cancel send and return to edit, saving on mis-prompts and waits.
 - **Attach or Vectorise**: Optimally for the mode, Attach Files is complete raw input, while Vectorise Files is relevance selected snippets from potentially larger source.
+- **Collapsable Left Column**: Like one would find on modern AI interface.

 ### Preview
 - The "Conversation" page, with Operation/Panel Mode selector, and other features.
 In this case using `T.O.T.` enhancement on `Lamarckvergence-14B` (non-reasoning) model...